 In 1962, Donna married Fahmy Attallah, a noted school psychologist, philosopher, author, and Olympian.
-They were married for 43 years and because they never had children of their own, they dedicated their lives to serving the students in their charge.
-Ultimately, Fahmy’s health deteriorated and Donna retired after 40 years in the classroom to be with him.
+They were married for 43 years and not having children of their own, dedicated their life together to

 When Fahmy’s health deteriorated, Donna retired after 40 years in the classroom to be by his side.
 After Fahmy’s death, she dedicated the Fahmy Attallah, Ph.D.
 Piazza in his memory.
 Modeled to evoke the great Italian piazzas, it is the heart of the Chapman campus and a gathering place for fellowship and celebrations.

 In recognition of Donna’s decades of philanthropy and leadership, Chapman University was honored to name the College of Educational Studies in her honor in August 2017.
 The renaming was announced to the Chapman Family during the Opening Convocation ceremony.